agda/agda/doc/user-manual/getting-started/installation.rst

       agda-mode setup

-  For more information the the Agda infrastructure in nix, and how to manage and develop Agda libraries with nix, see https://nixos.org/manual/nixpkgs/unstable/#agda.
+  For more information on the Agda infrastructure in nix, and how to manage and develop Agda libraries with nix, see https://nixos.org/manual/nixpkgs/unstable/#agda.
 Or, see :ref:`Library Management <package-system>` for how to manage